WordPress/openverse/.github/GITHUB.md

 ### New PR notification

 This workflow makes a `POST` request to the Slack webhook when a new PR is created, sending a notification message to the `#openverse` channel.
+This ping is not sent for PRs made by Dependabot and downstream sync action.

 **PR:** opened